Articles and Webinars

 key:global.content-type: Article

-Bowel dysfunction is surrounded by misconceptions and taboos that may interfere with treatment.
+Bowel dysfunction is surrounded by misconceptions and taboos that may interfere with treatment and that may result in self-medication not always innocuous to the patient care.

 key:global.content-type: Article